marketlandscape/marketlandscape.github.io/scale/index.md

 - Elevated Risk (16–20) — conditions become stretched; sensitivity to volatility and adverse moves rises.
 - Excess (21–25) — increasingly speculative environments where fragility dominates despite strong narratives.

 On the altcoin scale, these zones are expressed through practical positioning labels that mirror this progression: entry, scale in, hold, reduce, and exit.
-The labels do not prescribe action, but reflect how exposure is typically managed as conditions move from favorable toward excess.

 Within this structure, each zone spans five positions, which indicate how mature the current environment is.
 Early values reflect entry into a zone, mid-zone values typically capture consolidation or digestion where conditions persist without directional progress, and later values signal increasing proximity to a transition into the next zone.

 For Bitcoin, the same structural scale is used, though the upper-zone labels are framed differently to reflect its distinct role.
-Instead of reduce and exit, the later stages emphasise conviction and HODL, aligning with the never sell your Bitcoin long-term holding principle across cycles while still leaving room for individual strategy and interpretation.
+Instead of reduce and exit, the later stages emphasise conviction and HODL, aligning with the never sell your Bitcoin long-term holding principle across cycles.